Photo credit: John Feder

-Her first book, Aria, was the recipient of several literary prizes, including the Anne Elder Award, the Arts ACT Judith Wright Poetry Prize and the Thomas Shapcott Prize, was shortlisted in both the New South Wales and Queensland Premiers' Literary Awards, and was commended for The Age's Poetry Book of the Year.
+Her first book, Aria, was the recipient of several literary prizes, including the Anne Elder Award, the Arts ACT Judith Wright Prize and the Thomas Shapcott Prize, was shortlisted in both the New South Wales and Queensland Premiers' Literary Awards, and was commended for The Age's Poetry Book of the Year.
 Her second book, The Hazards, won the 2016 Prime Minister's Literary Award for Poetry, and was shortlisted for the New South Wales Premier's Kenneth Slessor Prize, the Western Australian Premier's Book Awards, the Queensland Literary Awards Judith Wright Calanthe Prize, and the John Bray Memorial Poetry Award.
-Her third book, The Jaguar, was named The Australian's 2022 Book of the Year.
+Her third book, The Jaguar, won the 2023 Stella Prize, the 2023 Margaret and Colin Roderick Literary Award, and the 2023 Queensland Premier's Award for State Significance, and has been shortlisted for the Kenneth Slessor Prize and longlisted for the Griffin Poetry Prize and the ALS Gold Medal.
+It was also named The Australian's 2022 Book of the Year.

 Her poems have been widely published in international journals and magazines, including The New Yorker and Poetry, and have been translated into several languages, including Spanish, Dutch, German, Swedish and Bahasa Indonesian.
 She has been a guest at literary festivals around the world, including in Germany, Spain, England, Scotland, Argentina, Mexico, Nicaragua, and Indonesia.
 She writes criticism for publications including The Monthly, Australian Book Review, The Weekend Australian and The Sydney Morning Herald, among others, and also contributes commentary, reportage and analysis on aged care issues for media outlets including ABC News, Q&A, 7:30, The Project, The Guardian, The Australian, Inside Story, Radio National and other forums.